Skip to main content

 1. The recovery flow above has completed (or you've confirmed by hand that nothing got published on the failed run).

-2. No PR-based publisher (homebrew, scoop, nix, krew, MCP) is configured — re-running them DUPLICATES the PR with no safeguard.
+2. No PR-opening publisher (homebrew, scoop, nix, krew) is configured — re-running them can DUPLICATE the PR with no safeguard.
+(MCP is a registry POST, not a PR, and is idempotent — re-running skips an already-published version.)

 # Escape hatch — duplicate-publish risk, see warnings above: